Bamboo Extract

 What is the recommended dosage of Bamboo Extract?

-Does Bamboo Extract interact with medications?
+Does Bamboo Extract interact with any medications?